Skip to content

 Causes:

-• Two miners running independent chains because tx propagation is failing (txs sit in one node's mempool, the other never sees them)
+• Two miners running independent chains because tx propagation has failed (txs sit in one node's mempool; the other never receives them)

-• Network partition (peers came back after losing connection)
+• Network partition (peers reconnected after losing connection)

-• Block time too aggressive — mining is faster than gossip can converge
+• Block time too aggressive — mining outpaces gossip convergence

 Mitigation:

 1. Stop all but one miner.
-Let the chain stabilize.
+Allow the chain to stabilize.

-2. Restart the others one at a time, with proper bootstrap nodes set.
+2. Restart the others one at a time with bootstrap nodes set correctly.

-3. If the chain has truly diverged, reset (below).
+3. If the chain has fully diverged, reset (below).

 Reset the chain